Yosimitso/WorkingForumBundle/README.md

 -----------
 - Removing post by a moderator
 - Allow anonymous users to create thread if set in the forums' configuration
-- Forbide anonymous users to read if set in the forums' configuration

 FRANCAIS
 ==================